 Further, the Department waives the requirements under § 668.57(b) and (c) that a dependent student submit a statement signed by one of the student’s parents when no responsible parent can provide the required signature.
 In such a situation, the institution must note and retain an explanation of why neither of the student’s parents was available to provide such a statement."

-The May 15th announcement extends flexibility to documenting high school completion as follows:
+The May 15, 2020 Electronic Announcement extends flexibility to documenting high school completion as follows:

 "Official documentation of high school completion or documentation of the equivalent of high school completion may be difficult for FAFSA applicants to obtain during this national emergency.
 For applicants in verification groups V4 or V5, institutions should use documentation of an applicant’s high school completion status that it may already have obtained for other purposes (e.g., documentation maintained in its admissions office).
 Where an applicant is unable to obtain such documentation and an institution does not already have such documentation, it may accept a signed and dated statement from the applicant in which he or she truthfully attests to his or her secondary school completion or the equivalent.
 The statement must indicate whether a high school diploma or the equivalent was obtained and date of completion (or approximate date). ...